There is an urgent shortage of organ donors in the UK, and sadly hundreds of people

 Prafula Shah, Secretary

-Prafula has decades of diverse experience as a change communications advisor to some of the UK’s best-known organisations.
-A live kidney donor, Prafula is passionate about organ donation.
+As a living kidney donor, Prafula is passionate and raises awareness of organ donation and how it transforms and saves lives.
+She has been featured in several national TV programmes promoting organ donation and the importance of conversations.
+An award-winning professional with decades of diverse experience as a change communications advisor, Prafula works with some of the UK’s best-known brands/organisations.
 As an NHS Organ Donation Ambassador, she has spoken at many public events and appeared in several videos to raise awareness and help save lives.
-She is part of various charity committees, volunteering with several Jain organisations.
-Her voluntary work has been recognised recently by the Jain community with a Jain Community Excellence Award.
+She also volunteers for several Jain charities and the Jain community has also recognised this work with a Community Excellence Award.

 Anup Mehta, Treasurer